20 Chic Backyard Ideas to Prep Your Space for Summer

 Jenga GIANT JS7 Hardwood Game

 While we can’t necessarily host big barbecues just yet, we can get into a little friendly competition with the family in our own yard.
 Break into teams and get the inaugural backyard Olympics going.
-Keep track of score every weekend and have an awards ceremony on Labor Day weekend.
+Keep track of the score every weekend and have an awards ceremony on come Labor Day weekend.
 Don’t have tons of room to run around?
 We love Giant Jenga for that reason: It stacks vertically, so you don’t need much floor space.

 14. Add a Play Space for Kids